Mondial: A Sparkling Family Affair

 Sadly, Maria passed away in 1989, just shy of her 50th birthday but not before she had designed Australia’s first range of jewellery inspired by and featuring rough Cognac coloured diamonds from the newly operational Argyle diamond mine.
 This range called “Wild Diamonds” was way ahead of its time and the Argyle diamonds became a passion of Fred’s and a focus of his business.

-Mondial moved from the Ritz Carlton “Promenade” in Double Bay to “The Grand Walk” of the iconic Queen Victoria Building in 1993, where this year it celebrates a rare quarter of a century as one of the QVB’s oldest and most august tenants.
+Mondial moved from the Ritz Carlton “Promenade” in Double Bay to “The Grand Walk” of the iconic Queen Victoria Building in 1993.

-While Fred Neuman has stepped back from active involvement in the Mondial Group, the grounding and shining example both he and Maria passed onto the family is evident in all aspects of the business — from the focus on customer service and satisfaction, to the quality of design, manufacturing and materials used.
+The grounding and shining example both Fred and Maria passed onto the family is evident in all aspects of the business — from the focus on customer service and satisfaction, to the quality of design, manufacturing and materials used.

 Mondial, in the QVB, has the largest selection of pink Argyle diamonds in Australia.
 It has exhibited Argyle Pink Diamond Jewellery at Buckingham Palace as part of Queen Elizabeth the second’s Diamond Jubilee, launched Australia’s first range of Indigenous fine jewellery (designed in collaboration with indigenous designer Alison Page) and won “Retailer of the Year” for the whole Ipoh group (encompassing prime CBD retail locations such as the QVB, Strand, Galleries Victoria, Chifley Plaza etc) an unprecedented 3 times.